AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-04-13-how-to-open-and-close-html-dialogs/index.md

 Unfortunately, at the time of this writing, [`closedby` is only supported in Chrome 134+](https://caniuse.com/mdn-html_elements_dialog_closedby), so we'll need to write a custom solution for now.

 Inside our loop, we'll add a click handler to the document element and check if the `<dialog>` or one of its children was clicked.
-If it wasn't, then we know that the user clicked outside the dialog.
+If they weren't, then we know that the user must have clicked _outside_ the dialog.

 ```js {data-file="dialog.js" data-copyable="true"}
 document.querySelectorAll('dialog[id]').forEach((dialog) => {